Cornell's Performance Dialogue Process

 The performance dialogue process varies by college and unit at Cornell.
 But essentially, all regular full-time and regular part-time nonacademic employees of the university are expected to meet with their supervisors on an annual basis to review job results and planning.
 Read the Performance Appraisal Policy for details.
 Employees should complete the appropriate documentation in advance of this meeting, as instructed by the supervisor (links to forms are listed below).

 - what was done well and what may need to change or improve;

 - review the status of last’s year’s goals;

 - discuss actions to promote more effective job performance, including a review of the Skills for Success, Leadership Skills for Success (if applicable), and skills specific to the role; and

 - review the coming year’s goals.

 After your meeting, you will receive a copy of the completed Performance Dialogue form to sign (or if in Workday, you will use a digital signature); your signature acknowledges the dialogue took place and does not constitute agreement with the content.
-If you disagree with any part of the dialogue, you may attach supplementary explanatory materials which will become part of the record.
-You may also request a review by the supervisor and department head, or file a formal grievance .
+If you disagree with any part of the dialogue, you may attach supplementary explanatory materials which will become part of the record and/or you may request a review by the supervisor.
+If you believe the dialogue documentation is not factually accurate, you may request a review by the supervisor’s manager.
+If the disagreement remains regarding the facts, you may file a formal grievance .